-French cuisine is known around the world for their rich flavours, and the restaurants at Hotel Negresco do not disappoint.
-There are two restaurants on the hotel property, and one bar.
+French cuisine is known around the world for its rich flavors, and the restaurants at Hotel Negresco do not disappoint.
+There are two restaurants on the hotel property and one bar.

 Le Chantecler is the star – or two, in this case, of the Hotel Negresco.
 It has two Michelin stars, earned for its dedication to preserving the Cote d’Azur’s traditions and produce.
 Many of the produce and meats used in the restaurant are sourced from local farmers and butchers.
 Le Chantecler is only open for dinner Tuesday to Saturday and is closed annually in January.

 La Rotonde Brasserie is the hotel’s casual eatery.
 Inspired by a merry-go-round, the brasserie is brightly coloured and energetic.
 It has carousel horses surrounding the two-level dining room and is dedicated to families, although it is also a hot spot for locals and visiting celebrities.
 This is also where breakfast is served at the hotel.